We are an inclusive community living out Christ's love and care for the world.

 Cordova Bay United is an integral supporter of Our Place, an inner-city community centre serving Greater Victoria’s most vulnerable: working poor, impoverished elderly, mentally and physically challenged, addicted and the homeless.

 Our Place serves over 1,600 meals per day, and provides hot showers, free clothing, counseling and outreach services, plus 45 transitional housing units.

 Many of our members volunteer at Our Place, including in the kitchen to cover statutory holidays.
 We contribute food and clothing throughout the year, and we have an Angel Gift campaign where every Christmas we donate more than $4,000 in gifts for Our Place patrons.

 In 2017, the youth of the church carried out Project Connect where they worked with the congregation to donate items such as toiletries, socks, underwear and other items.
 They managed to fill 37 backpacks.

-As well, Rev. Bill Cantelon sits on the Our Place board.
+As well, Rev. Bill Cantelon is a past director of the Our Place board.

 The Caring Ministry provides pastoral care and support for church members, especially those with special needs and who are isolated.